Ext functor: Definition

 Then $\operatorname{Ext}_R^i(A,B)$ is the cohomology of this complex at position $i$.

 One may wonder why the choice of resolution has been left vague so far.
 In fact, Cartan and Eilenberg showed that these constructions are independent of the choice of projective or injective resolution, and that both constructions yield the same Ext groups.
 Moreover, for a fixed ring R, Ext is a functor in each variable (contravariant in A, covariant in B).

 For a commutative ring R and R-modules A and B, Ext(A, B) is an R-module (using that Hom_{R}(A, B) is an R-module in this case).
 For a non-commutative ring R, Ext(A, B) is only an abelian group, in general.
 If R is an algebra over a ring S (which means in particular that S is commutative), then Ext(A, B) is at least an S-module.

 Properties of Ext

-Here are some of the basic properties and computations of Ext groups.
+Here are some of the basic properties and computations of $\operatorname{Ext}$ groups.